nasa/astrobee/doc/general_documentation/INSTALL_kinetic.md

 *Note: You will need 4 GBs of RAM to compile the software.
 If you don't have that much RAM available, please use swap space.*

 *Note: Please ensure you install Ubuntu 16.04.
-Running the simulation in Ubuntu 18.04 is possible, but not officially supported, instructions in README_Ubuntu18.md.
-At this time we do not support any other operating system or Ubuntu version.*
+At this time we do not officially support any other operating system or Ubuntu version.*

 *Note: Please ensure you install the 64-bit version of Ubuntu.
 We do not